FaceTime with My 19-Year-Old Self

 38: Yeah, it uses the macOS accessibility APIs to read the frontmost app, and it classifies your activity into—

 38: …Yeah.
-I mean, the LLM wrote most of the Rust and did most of the debugging.
+I mean, the LLM wrote most of it in a language called Rust that I don’t know well at all, and it did most of the debugging.
 And we used an open source app called Tauri that allows us to write typescript, which is javascript with types, and make it run natively.
 And an AI generated all the animations…

 19: I don’t care who wrote it.
 You BUILT it.
-You had the idea and then it existed.
+You had the idea and then made it exist.
 That’s what building IS.

 38: …

 19: You know what your problem is?
-You got so worried about whether it matters that you forgot to notice that it’s amazing.
+You’re so worried about whether it’ll become big or go viral or make lots of money that you forgot to notice that just building it is amazing.

-19: I’m building things that Facebook should have natively.
+19: I’d love to build things that I get to use myself.
+I’m building things that Facebook should have natively.
 If they ever get around to it, doesn’t that just prove that I was right?

 38: Sure, but then you wasted time…